TonyGlioumpas/travelling_salesman_problem_genetic_algorithm/README.md

 * You can test the algorithm with any .csv file containing decimal numbers aranged in a (NxN) matrix format or with one of the four *tour<number_of_cities>.csv* files.
 Simply change the name of the tourXXX.csv in RUN_ME.py file.
 * **Reporter.py** creates a .csv file with the results of a succesful execution of the algorithm.

+The larger the number of cities, the slower the calculations.
+You can change the time the algorithm is allowed to run from the Reporter.py file (current configuration: 300 sec).